 ACADIA's Board of Directors is divided into three classes.
 Each class consists of one-third of the total number of directors, and each class has a three-year term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
-A director elected by the Board to fill a vacancy in a class, including a vacancy created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.
+A director elected by the Board to fill a vacancy in a class, including a vacancy created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.

 The Board of Directors presently has nine members.
-There are three directors in Class III, whose term of office expires in 2013.
-The three nominees for Class III directors are Laura Brege, Leslie Iversen, and William (Bill) Wells.
-Each of the nominees is currently a Class III director.
-Ms. Brege and Dr. Iversen were elected by our stockholders at our 2010 Annual Meeting of Stockholders and Mr. Wells was elected by our Board in January 2012 to fill an existing vacancy.
-If elected at the annual meeting, each of these nominees would serve until the 2016 Annual Meeting of Stockholders and until her or his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-The terms of the directors in Classes I and II expire at our 2014 and 2015 Annual Meetings of Stockholders, respectively.
+There are three directors in Class II, whose term of office expires in 2015.
+The three nominees for Class II directors are Stephen R. Biggar, M.D., Ph.D., Torsten Rasmussen, and Daniel Soland.
+Each of the nominees is currently a Class II director.
+Mr. Rasmussen was elected by our stockholders at our 2012 Annual Meeting of Stockholders, and each of Dr. Biggar and Mr. Soland was elected by the Board of Directors to fill a vacancy in January 2013 and March 2015, respectively.
+If elected at the annual meeting, each of these nominees would serve until the 2018 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The terms of the directors in Classes I and III expire at our 2017 and 2016 Annual Meetings of Stockholders, respectively.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our then-current directors attended the 2012 Annual Meeting of Stockholders.
+All of our directors other than Ms. Brege attended the 2014 Annual Meeting of Stockholders.